EU irks Britain by calling Gibraltar a 'colony'

 The text agreed by the 27 governments will be discussed by the European Parliament and the EU executive in order to finalise a regulation giving Britons visa-free access.

 “The Union position ... was the British position ...
 But with Brexit, the Union position is now the Spanish position.
-We will always take the side of a member against a non-member.”
+We will always take the side of a member against a non-member,” the official said.

 Spain has already secured a right of veto over whether future Brexit arrangements can apply to Gibraltar.
 Prime Minister Pedro Sanchez held up an agreement on the current withdrawal treaty in November over the issue and said Spain would seek joint sovereignty after Britain leaves the EU.